 As always, you can send me your questions to firstname.lastname@example.org

-As always, you can send me your questions for an upcoming episode to email@example.com
+As always you can send me questions to email@example.com

 Here are the questions covered this week: